Han-Haoting/Qt_Code/README.md

 pytorch 1.11.0

 ## Project Description
-After configuring the environment as mentioned above, you need to extract onnxruntime.zip into the downloaded Machine_Vision_and_Mask-RCNN_application folder to ensure that the program can accurately locate the Mask R-CNN ONNX inference model during execution.
-For specific program execution processes and results, please refer to the readme file in the Machine_Vision_and_Mask-RCNN_application folder.
+After setting up the environment as described above, you need to unzip onnxruntime.zip into the downloaded Machine_Vision_and_Mask-RCNN_application folder for invocation.
+This ensures that the program can accurately locate the ONNX inference model of Mask R-CNN during execution and prevents Qt from encountering errors due to missing ONNX runtime files.
+For detailed program execution processes and results, please refer to the README file in the Machine_Vision_and_Mask-RCNN_application folder.<br>
 Please modify the various paths involved in the program code according to your actual situation as needed.